Nonstandard methods in large-scale topology II: Large-scale structures on nonstandard extensions

 Giving a bornology on a standard set $X$ is just the same thing as specifying the infinite points $\INF\left(X\right)$ in $\ns{X}$ in the following sense. \begin{fact}[{\citep[Corollary 2.12]{Ima19}}] Let $X$ be a set.
 For each bornology on $X$, the infinite part $\INF\left(X\right)$ is a monadic subset of $\ns{X}$ disjoint with $X$.
 Conversely, for each monadic subset $I$ of $\ns{X}$, if $I$ is disjoint with $X$, then there is a unique bornology on $X$ such that $I=\INF\left(X\right)$. \end{fact}

 The set $\INF\left(X\right)$ is a \emph{tabula rasa}, i.e., has no structure.
 On the other hand, if $X$ is a coarse space, $\INF\left(X\right)$ is equipped with an additional structure, the subspace coarse structure induced from $S^{c}X$.
-Inspired by Higson coronae in coarse geometry \citep{Roe93,Roe03}, we call this subspace the S-corona of $X$. \begin{defn} The \emph{S-corona} $\partial_{S}X$ of a standard coarse space $X$ is the subspace $\INF\left(X\right)$ of $S^{c}X$. \end{defn}
+We call this subspace the S-boundary of $X$. \begin{defn} The \emph{S-boundary} $\partial_{S}X$ of a standard coarse space $X$ is the subspace $\INF\left(X\right)$ of $S^{c}X$. \end{defn}

-We first consider two examples of S-coronae which have the same underlying set but different coarse structures. \begin{example} Consider the real line $\mathbb{R}$ endowed with the usual bornology.
+We first consider two examples of S-boundaries which have the same underlying set but different coarse structures. \begin{example} Consider the real line $\mathbb{R}$ endowed with the usual bornology.
 There are two distinct galactic equivalence relations on $\ns{\mathbb{R}}$: